 The kids spent some time warming up and drying out on the deck, and we also had fun watching wildlife too.

-There were a bunch of iguanas sunning themselves around the lagoon on rocks (and the occasional backpack!).
+There were a bunch of iguanas sunning themselves around the lagoon on rocks (and on the occasional backpack!).

 The walk from the dock back to the parking lot is just couple minutes, which is very convenient when you’re carrying all your equipment.